andreascansee/ollama-scout/README.md

 - All tools must inherit from the `Tool` base class defined in [`base.py`](./tools/base.py) and implement the following:
     - A `name` property used for dispatch
     - A `run()` method, which encapsulates the tool's logic
-- This shared interface allows all tools to be executed generically via `tool.run(args)` without the controller needing to know their internal behavior
+- This shared interface allows all tools to be executed generically via `tool.run(args)` without the engine needing to know their internal behavior

 ### 🪪 Tool Registry